-patients report no such event.
+pathophysiology typically involves a point of entry such as a minor laceration or insect bite, but many patients report no such event.
 The microbiology of NSTI's is divided into two major categories: Type I (polymicrobial, 80%) and Type II (monomicrobial, 20%).
-Frequently isolated causative organisms include Group A Streptococcus, Clostridia, Bacteroides, and Staphyloccocus aureus (3).
+Frequently isolated causative organisms include Group A Streptococcus, Clostridia, Bacteroides, and Staphylococcus aureus (3).

 The diagnosis of NSTI can be particularly challenging, as initial signs and symptoms can be subtle.
 Early findings include erythema, edema, pain, and fever.
 Increased scrutiny should be placed upon the presence of pain out of proportion to the physical examination, hemorrhagic skin bullae, grayish skin discoloration, and "dishwater-like" discharge.
-Crepitus can also occur with gas-forming organism but is not often present until late.
-As these initial symptoms can quickly progress to signs of systemic toxicity, altered mental status, tachycardia, and hypotension), vigilance is paramount (4).
+Crepitus can also occur with gas-forming organisms but is often not present until late.
+As these initial symptoms can quickly progress to signs of systemic toxicity, altered mental status, tachycardia, and hypotension, vigilance is paramount (4).
 Laboratory tests including serum sodium < 135 mEq/L and white blood cell count > 14,000/mm3 have been shown to have good diagnostic accuracy (5).
-To quickly assess patients for the possibility of NSTI, Wong et al described the Laboratory Risk Indicator for Necrotizing Fasciitis (LRINEC) score which is shown in the table below (6).
+To quickly assess patients for the possibility of NSTI, Wong et al described the Laboratory Risk Indicator for Necrotizing Fasciitis (LRINEC) score which is shown below (6).